 I’m an unabashed fan of Chase credit cards.
 Exhibits A-C: The Chase Sapphire Credit Cards, The Chase “Freedom to Double-Dip”, and The Chase “5/24” Rule, I value Chase Ultimate Rewards points the most of all of the credit card currencies, and the two credit cards in my wallet are the Chase Sapphire Reserve and Chase Freedom Unlimited cards.

-But the new American Express Gold card may make me reconsider my strategy.
+But the new American Express Gold Card may make me reconsider my strategy.
+It’s different from your usual credit card because cardholders are allowed to carry a balance for certain charges, but not all.

 It still has many of the same perks as the old Premier Rewards Gold card, including: